 In the week ended April 9, 2016, CSX Corporation’s (CSX) total intermodal traffic declined by less than 2%.
 The overall traffic fell from ~54,000 units in the week ended April 11, 2015, to nearly 54,000 units in the latest reported week.

 Containers declined by just 1% in the reported week of 2016.
 Trailer traffic also fell by ~17% in the same week of 2016 compared with the week ended April 11, 2015.
 However, the fall in CSX’s total intermodal traffic was relatively smaller than the 8% fall in total US intermodal traffic in the week ended April 9, 2016.

-Notably, railroads (GWR) are four times more fuel efficient than trucks (JBHT), and about half of US rail intermodal volumes consist of imports and exports.
-Railroads are more also environmentally friendly than the heavy reliance on highways for freight transport.
-In 2015, intermodal accounted for ~20% of revenue for major US railroads (UNP).
+Railroads are four times more fuel-efficient than trucks, and the driver shortage in trucking is fueling intermodal growth.
+While about half of US’s rail intermodal volume consists of imports and exports, railroads are more environmentally desirable than the heavy reliance on highways for freight transport.
+In 2015, intermodal accounted for ~20% of revenue for the major US railroads.

-Investors looking for exposure to the transportation space can invest in the Morningstar Wide Moat ETF (MOAT).
-All major US-originated railroads can be found in the portfolio holdings of MOAT.
+Investors who would like exposure to the transportation space can invest in the Morningstar Wide Moat ETF (MOAT).
+All major US railroads make up 10.8% of the portfolio holdings of MOAT.